silo-finance/silo-contracts-v2/silo-core/docs/Hooks.md

       - **Explanation**: This code demonstrates how developers can decode the data sent to the `afterAction` hook using the `Hook` library.
 The `afterFlashLoanDecode` function provides access to fields such as `receiver`, `token`, `amount`, and `fee`, enabling post-flash loan logic.
 ---

-# Liquidation Call Function Hook Actions
+# Liquidation Call function hook actions

 - **Action**: `Hook.LIQUIDATION` (beforeAction and afterAction)
   - **Context**: This hook is invoked when a liquidation of an insolvent position occurs, allowing for actions to be taken before and after the liquidation logic is executed.
 Liquidation typically involves selling collateral to repay debt and involves both collateral and debt token transfers.